bennyqp/artificial-inspiration/README.md

 All notebooks used for image synthesis and manipulation in this project can be found in the folder [Image Generation](https://github.com/bennyqp/artificial-inspiration/tree/main/Image%20Generation).
 <br><br>
-In this way, over 10000 portrait variants were generated in this example.
+In this way, over 10000 portrait variants were generated.
 <br><br>

 ![artificial inspiration images](https://github.com/bennyqp/artificial-inspiration/blob/main/Demo%20Images/artificial_inspiration_img04.jpg)